About Me

 At a personal level, I have been working on an automated trading app, transforming my previous trading ideas —rooted in chart analysis— into code.
 I will be sharing some of my insights that may benefit others interested in automated trading.

-Please see My Automated Trading Repo
+Please see my X Profile and My Automated Trading Repo.

 Recent News